Claridge Hi-Tec/Goncz Pistol: History

 Goncz Armament, Inc. of North Hollywood, CA designed, prototyped, and produced a few hundred High-Tech Long Pistols models GA and GS between 1984 and 1990.
+The company made survival daggers using the same pistol grip for the knife handles.

-The Claridge pistols and carbine rifles were based on this design.
-In 1990, Claridge Hi-Tec, Inc. was created by Joe and Gail Claridge who incorporated Claridge Hi-Tec, Inc. in Northridge, CA. Claridge used this design to produce pistol models S, L, T, ZL-9 and ZT-9, and carbine rifle models C, LEC-9 and ZLEC-9.
+The Claridge pistols and carbines were based on this design.
+In 1990, Claridge Hi-Tec, Inc. was created by Joe and Gail Claridge who incorporated Claridge Hi-Tec, Inc. in Northridge, CA. Claridge used this design to produce pistol models S, L, T, ZL-9 and ZT-9, and carbine models C, LEC-9 and ZLEC-9.
 However, the property rights of the design and rights to produce the weapon came under dispute.
-In 1993 Claridge Hi-Tec was forced to cease operations due to the Government out lawing the guns in the state of California.
-No firearms based on the Goncz design have been produced since then.
+In 1993 Claridge Hi-Tec was forced to cease operations due to the government outlawing the guns in the State of California.
+Plans are underway to begin building Goncz pistols again.

 Design

 The lower receiver/frame is a one-piece machined design integral with the pistol grip and trigger guard.
 It houses all the firing components and the safety mechanism.
 The magazine is fed through the pistol grip.
-16-, 20- and 30-round magazines were made for the weapon, but since 1993 none have been produced.
+16-, 20- and 30-round magazines were made for the weapon, but have been in production since 1993.
 However, re-notched Beretta 92F magazines can be used, and many of those found on the market today are in fact modified Beretta or SIG magazines.

 The upper receiver is a one-piece tube with a screwed in match barrel.
 Goncz Armament utilized heat treated 4130 solid chrome alloy for the receiver tube.
 On the Goncz GA and Claridge T and L models, and all rifles, it also acts as a barrel shroud.
 The receiver tube houses the bolt, guide rods and guide springs.
 All Claridge Hi-Tec and Goncz Armament firearms utilize match barrels manufactured in-house that are button-rifled.

-The Goncz bolt structure is a clone of the SA-VZ23 sub-machinegun.
+The Goncz bolt structure is a clone of the SA-VZ23 submachine gun.
 This design utilizes a blowback-operated telescopic bolt system housed in the upper receiver tube.

 The bolt travels on a firing rod which protrudes through the bolt, left of center, next to the firing pin, and a guide rod located at the top of the bolt.
 Both rods and their corresponding springs are attached to the spring holder base plate.
 A recoil buffer sits on the base plate to prevent damage to the bolt when cycling.

 The firing pin is a totally unique design.
 It is attached to a striker plate that travels in a channel on the left side of the bolt when cycling.
 This design ensures the firing pin remains exceptionally sturdy compared with other designs.

 The iron sights consist of a square notch in the rear, and a vertical hooded post in the front.
 There are no accessory rails and no adapters have been produced for the use of a scope or other aiming devices.